paintparty/style-plus/README.md

 &nbsp;

-With the above example, Stylefy would automatically produce and inject the following selectors into your document, as well attaching the appropriate class names to the element in your component:
+With the above example, **Stylefy** automatically injects the following selectors into your document, as well attaching the appropriate class names to the element in your component:
 ```css
 ._stylefy_1838088000 {
     border: 1px solid blue;